PJM Glossary

 Day-Ahead Scheduling Reserve (DASR) Market

-Voluntary, offer-based market for 30-minute (supplemental) reserves that can be provided by both Generation and Demand Resources.
-Clears the Day-Ahead 30-minute Reserve Requirement, and is co-optimized with the Day-Ahead Energy Market.
+Voluntary, offer-based market for 30-minute (supplemental) reserves that can be provided by both generation and demand resources.
+It clears the day-ahead 30-minute reserve requirement, and is co-optimized with the Day-Ahead Energy Market.

 DCS